-Dear parents, do you realize who is observing your child and recruiting him to the academy of a professional club?
+Dear parents, do you realize who is observing your child and recruiting them to the academy of a professional club?
 Why are you agreeing to this when after all, your child has only just turned six?
 I understand (sorry, actually I don’t understand) that you already see your toddler in a beautiful stadium, filled to the brim with fans.
 You can already imagine his wonderful, rich lifestyle, lots of money, good cars, fame, etc...
-Well, usually these expectations burst like a soap bubble, when your toddler is discharged from the academy.
+Well, the reality is thatthe se expectations will burst like a soap bubble, when your toddler is discharged from the academy.
 What then?
 Does your child, who has constantly been told by everyone that he will grow up to be a footballer, know any other existence and will he be able cope in normal everyday life?
 This is not the way to go and things really can be done differently.